-With traders reacting positively to the results of Scotland's independence referendum, stocks are likely to extend their recent upward move in early trading on Friday.
-The major index futures are currently pointing to a higher open for the markets, with the Dow futures up by 74 points.
+Following the sell-off seen in the previous session, stocks may regain some ground in early trading on Wednesday.
+The major index futures are currently pointing to a modestly higher open for the markets, with the Dow futures up by 17 points.

 Diversified electronics maker TE Connectivity Ltd. agreed Wednesday to sell its broadband network solutions or BNS business unit to telecommunications company CommScope Holding Co., Inc. in an all-cash deal valued at about $3 billion.
 The sale will enable TE to focus on providing leading connectivity and sensor solutions, particularly harsh environment connectivity.